micag2025/Agentic_AI_Developer_Certification_Project3/README.md

 - `datasets`: Benchmarks used
 - `task_types`: Types of tasks addressed
 - `results`: Key findings
-- `user query': DECIDE WHETHER THIS SHOULD BE ENCLOSED OR NOT
+- `user query`: DECIDE WHETHER THIS SHOULD BE ENCLOSED OR NOT

 All fields must be present for validation.
 Structured, machine-readable JSON enables downstream analytics and reproducibility.